 - Over 1,600 pupils were supported through tutoring programmes in 2016-17 with 42 secondary schools and 14 primary schools, in sessions delivered by over 800 volunteer tutors.

-- In 2015-16, just over 70% of pupils who attended 10 or more sessions with Action Tutoring achieved a C grade at GCSE in the subject being tutored.
-The national average for this group for achieving five A*-C grades at GCSE is 38%.
+- In 2016-17, 73%of English pupils and 57% of maths pupils, eligible for Pupil Premium funding (government funding allocated to support the attainment of disadvantaged pupils), who attended 10 or more secondary school sessions with Action Tutoring achieved grade 4 or above (previously a grade C) in their GCSEs.
+The national average for this group for achieving five grade 4s at GCSE is 33%.

 - Research carried out by the Education Endowment Foundation showed that pupils make up to five months additional progress, during an intensive tutoring programme.